uit-no/hpc-doc/development/parallel.rst

 just wrappers that invoke all the necessary MPI stuff automatically for you.
 Therefore, everything else is the same for compiling MPI codes as for compiling plain Fortran/C/C++ codes.
-Please check also the :doc:`section about MPI Libraries <../mpi-libraries>` for more information about using MPI.
+Please check also the section about :ref:`mpi_libraries` for more information about using MPI.

 To see exactly what the wrappers do, you can use the "--showme" option, for example: